Foods that help make your butt bigger can include those high in dietary protein like salmon, eggs, legumes, and more.

 Each tablespoon (16 grams) also packs about 3.5 grams of protein, making nut butters an easy way to bump up the protein content of your favorite snacks (

-Although more research is needed on nut butters themselves, some studies suggest that adding nuts to your diet could promote muscle building.
+Although more research is needed on nut butters, some studies suggest that adding nuts to your diet could promote muscle building.

 Getting enough of these vitamins in your diet is crucial for promoting energy production to help fuel your workouts (